-The Council is parent company to Swindon Commercial Services, Thamesdown Transport Limited and Forward Swindon Ltd. Details on these companies is contained within the group section of these accounts.
+The Council is parent company to Swindon Commercial Services (SCS), Thamesdown Transport Limited (TTL) and Forward Swindon Ltd. The net value of transactions with subsidiaries was £44m against SCS and £636k against TTL in 12/13.
+Further details on these companies are contained within the group section of these accounts.